Gyms are expensive.

 Dips are slightly similar in concept to pull ups as they target similar muscle groups, but are different in practice.

 To perform a dip, you need to find a place that has two stable bars on each side of you.
+If you have a rack, you can use a dip station attachment for the rack, but Fringe Sport also offers one that attaches to a wall and is foldable for convenience and saving space.
 Once you find a good place, you will grab the dip bars, jump up and straighten your arms out.
 You will then lower your body until your shoulders are below your elbows, and then push yourself back up.

 While dips can be slightly easier than pull ups, they still can be challenging if your upper body strength is not quite developed, so be patient if you struggle at first.